NicolasRestrep/223_course/homework/chapter_7.md

 }
 ```

-Test the function a couple of times on the console a couple of times to make sure it is doing what it is supposed to do.
+Test the function a couple of times on the console to make sure it is doing what it is supposed to do.

 Using your function, take 50 samples of 25 winners.
 Plot your results.